An Implementation to Identify the Properties of Multiple Population of Gravitational Wave Sources: Methods

-where $g_{\svecz}$ is the determinant of the metric over those coordinates, and $\comp$ is the merger rate density in source frame of reference [Eq. \eqref{eq:total_rate}].
+where $g_{\svecz}$ is the determinant of the metric over those coordinates, and $\comp$ is the merger rate density in source frame of reference (Equation \eqref{eq:total_rate}), and $\ell_j(\svecz)$ is the likelihood of individual event.
 For source parameters, we adopt a usual uniform metric over all intrinsic and extrinsic parameters, such that $\sqrt{g_{\svecz}}d\svecz = T_{\mathrm{obs}} \times dz (1+z)^{-1} (dV_c/dz) \times dm_1 dm_2 \times $ appropriate factors for spin which depend on the coordinate representation adpoted for them.
 The term $\ell_j(\svecz)=p(d_j|\svecz)$ is the likelihood of individual events and can be read from the data files (real or synthetic data).
-The exponent $\mu{(\pvecz)}$ in population likelihood is the total expected number of detections under the given population parametrization $\pvecz$, the complete expression is given in equation \eqref{eq:mu}.
+The exponent $\mu{(\pvecz)}$ in population likelihood is the total expected number of detections under the given population parametrization $\pvecz$, the complete expression is given in Equation \eqref{eq:mu}.

 These calculations are analytically intractable and must be performed numerically.
-Specifically we have used Normalizing Flow enhanced Metropolis adjusted Langevin algorithm \cite{Gabrie:2021tlu}, provided by \texttt{flowMC} \cite{Wong_2022xvh}.
+Specifically we have used Normalizing Flow enhanced Metropolis adjusted Langevin algorithm \cite{2022PNAS..11909420G}, provided by \texttt{flowMC} \cite{git_flowMC,2023JOSS....8.5021W,2022PNAS..11909420G}.
 Further technical details are given in appendix \ref{subsec:appendix:hbm}.